pythonhealthdatascience/llm_simpy/notebooks/00_introduction/03_literature.md

 # Related literature

-I am writing a literature review on generative AI and LLMs.
-I've included the draft below.
-This includes a summary table in Myst markdown.
-Do you have any suggestions to improve it?
-Are there any factual inaccuracies in what I have written?
-I have all the references cited, I have just not included them here.
-Here is the txt:

 ## Generative AI, LLMs, and Chatbot AI

 Before reviewing relevant generative AI research for simulation, we briefly define generative AI and describe popular LLMs and human interaction with them via Chatbot AI tools.  {numref}`key_concepts` summarises the key concepts.